DHAuDS: A Dynamic and Heterogeneous Audio Benchmark for Test-Time Adaptation: Methodology

 The DHAuDS benchmark aims to replicate the variability of real-world acoustic conditions, creating challenging yet controlled settings for assessing TTA methods.
-In contrast to previous works that rely on a single fixed noise level, DHAuDS applies \textbf{variable corruption intensities} and \textbf{mixes multiple noise sources} to reflect natural acoustic diversity.
+In contrast to previous works~\cite {lin2022listen,kim2023sgem,lin2024continual,Amiri2024PathologySpeechDetection,shao2025investigation,hendrycks2019benchmarking} that rely on a single fixed noise level, DHAuDS applies \textbf{dynamic SNR score selection} and \textbf{heterogeneous noise mixtures} to reflect natural acoustic diversity.

-To achieve this, DHAuDS incorporates \textbf{27 noise types across} multiple domains and applies them under variable Signal-to-Noise Ratios (SNRs), pitch shifts, and time-stretching transformations.
-Two adaptation levels are defined: \textbf{L1 (standard)} and \textbf{L2 (challenging)}, where L2 applies broader corruption ranges and more complex noise combinations.